rusudinu/django_crud/README.md

 # ❓ Project Description

 This is a simple CRUD app, that displays all the projects that I made in the past, and allows me to add, delete and update the projects in the database.
-You should be able to play with the app at: https://rusu.dev.codingshadows.com
+You should be able to play with the app at: https://rusu.rip.wtf [with SSL] or http://rusu.dev.codingshadows.com [no SSL].
+If you want to see the heavier version of this website, you can check https://codingshadows.com

 # 📋 Technical documentation